Flag of Costa Rica

 The seven stars in the coat of arms represent the seven provinces of the Republic.

 Costarican flag color codes

-History of the national flag of Costa Rica
+That's what ChatGPT knows about the flag of Costa Rica